itornaza/bitcoin-dot/README.md

 This is a [simple file](https://github.com/itornaza/btc-dot/blob/main/bitcoin) that defines aliases and exports in order to simplify and streamline the Bitcoin Core testing and development process.
 It assumes you are working from a fork.

+Moreover, a visual studio code workspace configuration file is included as well for anyone that wants to run debuggin sessions with the convenience of an IDE.

 ## Systems

-Intended to be used on computers running macos and the zsh shell.
+Intended to be used on computers running macos and the zsh shell as well optional use of vscode for more refined debugging sessions.

 ## How to use